airr-community/ogrdb/scripts/readme.md

 - An [example genotype file](https://github.com/airr-community/ogre/blob/master/static/docs/genotype_1.csv)
 - [Definitions](https://github.com/airr-community/ogre/blob/master/static/templates/genotype_fields.csv) of the fields used in the genotype.

+The preferred way to create the genotype file is with the supplied script genotype_statistics.R, which is described below.

 ## Creating the Genotype File with genotype_statistics.R